richardndah7/Austin_crime/README.md

 Theft Overall: Summer peak (14,201 incidents - 11% > winter)

-## What are the yearly crime rate in the city of Austin
+## What are the yearly crime rate in the city of Austin.

 ``` sql
 SELECT